teambit/docs/docs/workflows/centralized.md

 ## Challenge of centralized library

 Introducing a design system inside an organization can bring tremendous value for reducing the amount of code and increasing the effectiveness of the development teams.
-However, those benefits come with a price tag that should be considered:
+However, these benefits come with a price tag that should be considered:

-### Dependability
+### External Dependence

-Dependability is, by far, the most crucial problem.
+Dependence on other teams is, by far, the most crucial problem.
 Teams aim to be independent and deliver fast.
 Being dependent on the schedule and priorities of other teams can reduce this pace.
 If your deadline is on Thursday, but the infra team has other priorities than making this fix to your component, it is your problem.

 ### Usability